Stakedllc/code-samples/eth2/README.md

 The above command will generate an ETH2 account and store it in your local filesystem.
 The withdrawal key information will be in a file titled ``shardwithdrawalkey{xyz...}``.
 Go ahead and drop it in the ``keys`` subfolder, open it, and copy the ``"publickey"`` value into your .env file.

 ### Goerli ETH
-Goerli ETH is used to stake on the ETH2 testnet, which means a Goerli account is required for testing.
+Goerli ETH is the staking asset on Medalla, which means a Goerli account is required for testing.

 To generate a Goerli account, run the following commands: